 So, if you have to go on a vacation or for whatever reason you didn’t upload a new post, it’ll just reuse the first ten posts that you had already uploaded.

-And the reason why I was using the strategy and these tools before you know repurposing and recycling content is because: I have created so much content to the point where I had like a year's worth of content.
+And the reason why I was using the strategy and these tools for repurposing and recycling content is because: I have created so much content to the point where I had like a year’s worth of content.